Hiroreco/enreco-archive/recap-data/chapter1/day7/nodes/gigi-c1d7.md

 Later, while passing by Cecilia and Nanamoo playing a memory game, Gonathon decided to join in for a change of pace.
 Despite not taking it seriously, he won, much to Cecilia’s chagrin—a small but welcome reprieve from the heavier matters at hand.

 Then came an utterly bizarre and unexpected detour: Gonathon, a male knight, was rumored to be [pregnant?](https://www.youtube.com/live/_pxgqfGjshs?feature=shared\&t=6299) The absurd idea stemmed from a visit to the newly opened NanaEleven store, where Nanamoo somehow turned a simple errand into a side quest.
 Despite the silliness, Gonathon found himself drawn into the chaos.
-He half-heartedly worried over Nanamoo’s grim warnings about male pregnancy survival rates and even agreed to an impromptu "pregnancy test".
+He half-heartedly worried over Nanamoo’s grim warnings about male pregnancy survival rates and even agreed to an impromptu "pregnancy test."

 [How did we get here](#embed:https://www.youtube.com/live/_pxgqfGjshs?feature=shared\&t=7535)